Skipperlla/react-native-design-architecture/README.md

 ##### Overview

 This document provides a brief explanation of the `OptionsModal` component and its usage in a React Native application.
-The example demonstrates how to use the `present` and `dismiss` functions to control the visibility of a modal, which is associated with an `OptionsPortal`.
+The example demonstrates how to use the `present` and `dismiss` functions to control the visibility of a modal, which is associated with an `AppModal`.

-##### `OptionsPortal`
+##### `AppModal`

-`OptionsPortal` is a component that serves as a container for rendering the modal content.
+`AppModal` is a component that serves as a container for rendering the modal content.
 It links the modal's UI to a specific ID, enabling it to be controlled via `present` and `dismiss` functions.

 ##### `present(id: string)`

 The `present` function is used to display the modal.
-It takes an `id` as an argument, which corresponds to the ID of the `OptionsPortal`.
+It takes an `id` as an argument, which corresponds to the ID of the `AppModal`.
 This ID ensures that the correct modal is presented when multiple modals are used in an application.

 ##### `dismiss()`